google/zetasql/README.md

 This codebase is being open sourced in multiple phases:

 1. Parser and Analyzer **Complete**
-   - Initial release includes only a subset of tests
 2. Reference Implementation **In Progress**
    - Base capability **Complete**
    - Function library **In Progress**
 3. Compliance Tests **Complete**
    - includes framework for validating compliance of arbitrary engines
 4. Misc tooling
-   - Improved Formatter **In Progress**
+   - Improved Formatter **Complete**

 Multiplatform support is planned for the following platforms:

  - Linux (Ubuntu 20.04 is our reference platform, but others may work).
+   - gcc-9+ is required, recent versions of clang may work.
  - MacOS (Experimental)
  - Windows (version TDB)

-Until all this code is released, we cannot provide any guarantees of API stability and cannot accept contributions.
-We will also be releasing more documentation over time, particular related to developing engines with this framework.
-Documentation on the [language](docs/) itself is fairly complete.
+We do not provide any guarantees of API stability and *cannot accept contributions*.

 ## Flags